jpreardon/good-morning-display/WORKLOG.md

 ## Notes

+### 2021-02-27

+Integration continues!
+I'm not sure exactly how I want to do it.
+I have a crap design out there for the phone. maybe I'll go ahead and do that just to get everything running in one place, there's likely to be data problems there.
+Then move on to a better design.

 ### 2021-02-26

 MTA testing time is over.
 Time to really integrate this thing.
 Tonight, I got the "MVP" of the settings page working on my local.
 It really lives up to all of the promise of an MVP, it is really just "minimal", not really all that viable, and certainly not a product.
 The /testing.index page is using those settings instead of the hard coded settings now.